-Well everyone knows that I do, so what’s my point – well despite loving it I just need to say it’s not always the right tool to use.
+Well everyone knows that I do, so what’s my point – well despite loving it, I also need to say, that in some cases, it’s not always the right tool to use.

-Why am I pointing this out – well things have changed!
-With the maturation of Flow away from the “workflow” engine that SharePoint used for many years the range of possibilities for automation has expanded.
-With it the data structure needs to expand too.
+Why am I pointing this out?
+Well, things have changed!
+With the maturation of Flow away from the “workflow” engine that SharePoint has used for many years, the range of possibilities for automation has expanded.
+With it, the data structure needs to expand too.
 We now have much better access to the tools we need to store, access, interrogate and predict data all available as connectors.
 We no longer need to shoe-horn the data into SharePoint to get access via workflow.

 Working with PowerApps and Flow together brings an even broader range of issues / possibilities / opportunities to think bigger and solve automation requirements in a more integrated way.
 Expand this to Azure with Logic Apps, Cognitive services, data storage and processing and top it all off with tools like Microsoft Teams and PowerBI for availability of data and insight.